Court throws out lawsuit by Trump administration against all Maryland federal judges

 BALTIMORE (AP) — A federal judge on Tuesday threw out the Trump administration’s lawsuit against Maryland’s entire federal bench over an order by the chief judge that stopped the immediate deportation of migrants challenging their removals.

-U.S. District Judge Thomas Cullen granted a request by the judges to toss the case, saying to do otherwise “would run counter to overwhelming precedent, depart from longstanding constitutional tradition, and offend the rule of law.”
+U.S. District Judge Thomas Cullen granted a request by the judges to toss the case.

-“In their wisdom, the Constitution’s framers joined three coordinate branches to establish a single sovereign,” Cullen wrote.
-“That structure may occasionally engender clashes between two branches and encroachment by one branch on another’s authority.
-But mediating those disputes must occur in a manner that respects the Judiciary’s constitutional role.”

 Cullen expressed skepticism of the lawsuit during a hearing in August.
 He questioned why it was necessary for the Trump administration to sue all the judges as a means of challenging the order.